mrled/backup-swarm-vol/readme.markdown

       0 2 * * *

 Modify this by specifying the `BACKUP_SCHEDULE` variable in crontab format.
-For instance, this will back up at 4:30 AM every day instead:
+For instance, this will back up at 4:30 AM every Saturday instead:

-    -e BACKUP_SCHEDULE:"15 4 * * *"
+    -e BACKUP_SCHEDULE:"15 4 * * 6"

 ### Service config: `bsv.config.psd1`